JoshWillik/pymp3/README.md

 NOTE: Requires installed mutagen library (included, see /modules/libs for details)

 Summary:
-non-destructive: moves non-mp3 files to a .delete directory (which is created in the directory the script runs in) to prevent script from deleting half your library on a bug. it seemed safer that way Ignores all hidden folders (like .info, .readme.txt, .etcetc, if you want to store data inside the directory without it getting removed) supports taking metadata and putting it into the file name according to a format specified in ~/.py_mp3.conf if xfile.xtension already exists in trash, rename target file to xfile(1).xtension.
+non-destructive: moves non-mp3 files to a .delete directory (which is created in the directory the script runs in) to prevent script from deleting half your library on a bug. it seemed safer that way.

+Ignores all hidden folders (like .info, .readme.txt, .etcetc, if you want to store data inside the directory without it getting removed).

+Supports taking metadata and putting it into the file name according to a format specified in ~/.py_mp3.conf.

+If xfile.xtension already exists in trash, rename target file to xfile(1).xtension.
 If that doesn't work, try xfile.(2).xtension and so on and so forth

 Development:
 Next in the possible development cue are: